-When positivism is the presupposition it causes a dilemma for the Christian.
-Especially for the freedom loving politically conservative Christian.
-With an assertion of positivism as the basic function of God’s Law, it loosens the requirements upon the civil government to only a bare minimum.
-In secular legal positivism, any and all moral standard is rejected and replaced with a stark utilitarianism.
-The scholarly roots of these ideas are found in men like Jeremy Bentham and John Austin and later men like the notorious John Dewey.
-However, with this view of “Christian positivism”, there is at least one logical restriction on the civil government.
-The government cannot force Christians to sin.
-All other actions of the Government must be obeyed and acknowledged as a legitimate function of the government.
-You may disagree with the government, but ultimately you must believe that they have the legal right.
-There’s nothing restricting the government except specific prohibitions against sin.
+When positivism is the presupposition, it causes a dilemma for the Christian and especially for the freedom-loving politically conservative Christian.
+With an assertion of positivism as the primary function of God’s Law, it loosens the requirements upon the civil government to only a bare minimum.
+In secular legal positivism, any moral standard is rejected and replaced with a stark utilitarianism.
+The scholarly roots of these ideas are found in men like Jeremy Bentham and John Austin and later in men such as the notorious John Dewey.
+However, with this view of “Christian positivism,” there is at least one restriction on the civil government; the government cannot force Christians to sin.
+However, all other actions of the civil government must be obeyed and acknowledged as a legitimate function of the government.
+You may disagree with the government, but ultimately, you must believe that they have the legal right.
+Nothing is restricting the government except specific prohibitions against sin.

 Where is the Biblical prescription for closed borders?